wizardamigos/app/curriculum/lesson073/description.en.md

 ---
 {
-  "title": "Code Combat (Lurkers)",
+  "title": "Code Combat (Dueling Grounds, Clash of Clones)", "duration": "6:25"
-  "duration": "5:02"
 }
 ---

-Practice moooaaaar :-D
+Practice to write a really good code for solving the arena and later finish this world and prepare for the next.
+This is the **last desert challenge**